 Check out these amazing 100 bass lines:

-And here’s a more entertaining one, where he plays bass players on Fiverr to play an impossible baseline:
+And here’s a more entertaining one, where he pays bass players on Fiverr to play an impossible baseline:

 Roomie Official